St. Cloud metropolitan area

 Map of the 21 counties of the Minneapolis-St. Paul, MN-WI Combined Statistical Area as of 2018.

-The St. Cloud Metropolitan Statistical Area, as defined by the United States Census Bureau, consists of two counties in central Minnesota, anchored by the city of St. Cloud.
-In the 2010 census, the MSA had a population of 201,093; a July 1, 2012, Census Bureau estimate placed the population at 190,014.
-As of the 2020 census, the population was 199,671, in 2022, 201,868.
+The St. Cloud Metropolitan Statistical Area, as defined by the Office of Management and Budget, consists of two counties in central Minnesota, anchored by the city of St. Cloud.
+As of the 2020 census, the MSA had a population of 199,671, increasing to an estimated 205,854 in 2025.

 The St. Cloud Metropolitan Statistical Area is part of the Minneapolis-Saint Paul, MN-WI Combined Statistical Area.